...

 Ronda Spain

 At this point, you are right near the hiking path down to the valley below the gorge.
 It is just past the bridge on the old town side on the right.
 Follow this path as it clings to the river valley, taking you into the narrow part of the gorge.
 This deep gorge splits the town in two.
-The views along the whole hike will blow your mind.
+The views along the entire hike will impress you.
 Take that camera and some water, as if it’s a hot day; you’ll need it on the walk back up.
 The river flowing through the El Tajo gorge is the Río Guadalevín.
 The hike is about 45 minutes round-trip and can be steep at times.

 Old Town Ronda